Why does my cat like to sleep between my legs every night?

-Your body also releases pheromones, primarily from the groin area.
-These pheromones may attract cats who are incredibly sensitive to smell to sleeping between your legs.
-They will also rub up against your legs before falling asleep to further claim you as their human as well as their sleeping spot.
+Cats will rub up against your legs before falling asleep to further claim you as their human as well as their sleeping spot.

 Nocturnal animals are awake when we are asleep.
 Cats are not nocturnal although they are particularly active at dawn and dusk and do have a tendency towards being awake at night.